AlessioDP/kpmenu/README.md

 * Supports KDBX v3.1 and v4.0 (based on [gokeepasslib](https://github.com/tobischo/gokeepasslib))
 * Pretty fast database decode thanks to Go
 * Interfaced with dmenu or rofi
-* Customize dmenu/rofi with additional commands argument
+* Customize dmenu/rofi with additional command arguments
+* Kpmenu main isntance stay alive for future calls so you don't need to re-insert the password
 * The open database can be cached so you don't need to re-insert the password
-* Automatically put selected value into the clipboard (for a custom time) thanks to `xsel`
+* Automatically put selected value into the clipboard (for a custom time) thanks to xsel
 * Hidden password typing

 ## Dependencies